HealthCatalyst/healthcareai-py/README.md

 ## For Issues

-- Double check that the code follows the examples at [healthcare.ai/py](http://healthcare.ai/py/)
+- Double check that the code follows the examples [here](http://healthcareai-py.readthedocs.io/en/latest/)
 - If you're still seeing an error, [create a post in our Google Group](https://groups.google.com/forum/#!forum/healthcareai-users) that contains
     * Details on your environment (OS, database type, R vs Py)
     * Goals (ie, what are you trying to accomplish)